GSA/ficam-playbooks/_playbooks/pivi_for_issuers.md

 Therefore, PIV-I credentials must be issued in a manner that provides the Federal Government with a commensurate level of trust for _identity assurance_ and _authenticator assurance_.
 Personnel vetting assurance may not be determined from a PIV-I credential.

-For Federal Issuers of PIV-I, the full list of requirements for identity and authenticator assurance is in the [X.509 Certificate Policy for the Federal Common Policy Framework](https://www.idmanagement.gov/governance/fpkiaudit/#fpki-policies-and-profiles){:target="_blank"}{:rel="noopener noreferrer"}.
+For Federal Issuers of PIV-I, the full list of requirements for identity and authenticator assurance is in the [X.509 Certificate Policy for the Federal Common Policy Framework](https://www.idmanagement.gov/governance/fpkiaudit/#fpki-policies-and-profiles).

-For NFI of PIV-I, the full list of requirements for identity and authenticator assurance for PIV-I credentials is in the [X.509 Certificate Policy for the Federal Bridge Certification Authority](https://www.idmanagement.gov/governance/fpkiaudit/#fpki-policies-and-profiles){:target="_blank"}{:rel="noopener noreferrer"}.
+For NFI of PIV-I, the full list of requirements for identity and authenticator assurance for PIV-I credentials is in the [X.509 Certificate Policy for the Federal Bridge Certification Authority](https://www.idmanagement.gov/governance/fpkiaudit/#fpki-policies-and-profiles).

 ### 2.2.1 PIV-I Identity Assurance